Family-friendly East Bay breweries

 The Terminal Tap Room at Line 51 Brewing Company, Jack London Square-ish

-Line 51 Brewing Company is a relative newcomer (opened in 2020) and is unique in its public transit themed brewery with a large 7,500 square-foot space and an actual AC transit bus that kids can go inside.
-Look for awesome kids nights on Wednesday and Friday.
+Line 51 Brewing Company is unique in its public transit-themed brewery with a large 7,500 square-foot space and an actual AC transit bus that kids can go inside.
+Look for awesome kid-friendly programming on their events calendar.

-We recently stopped by Line 51 to try a few bottled beers and ended up extending the beer pick-up to play in the AC transit bus, which was an instant hit.
-I had to set a timer to get our daughter out of the bus.
-We’re looking forward to coming back for an extended visit with some other families in tow.
+We recently stopped by Line 51 to try a few bottled beers and stayed to play in the AC transit bus, which was an instant hit.
+I had to set a timer to get our daughter off the bus.
+We’re looking forward to returning for an longer visit with more family friends.
 Line 51 also offers some food items (hot dogs and such) and had a food tent out front when we were last there.

 Location: 303 Castro Street, Oakland